-As a result of malnutrition, frequent vomiting, or use of laxatives or diuretics, the concentration of electrolytes (e.g. potassium, magnesium and sodium) in the blood can be altered.
+As a result of malnutrition, frequent vomiting, or the use of laxatives and/or diuretics, the concentration of electrolytes including potassium, magnesium, and sodium in the blood can be altered.
 This can cause consequent effects such as changes in the rhythm of the heart (arrhythmias).
-Other symptoms linked to the cardiovascular system include decreased muscle mass in heart, heart failure, hypotension, bradycardia and anemia.
+Other symptoms linked to the cardiovascular system include decreased muscle mass in the heart, heart failure, hypotension, bradycardia, and anemia.

-The gastrointestinal system can also be affected and patients may have abdominal pain or cramping, bloating or stomach ulcers.
-Additionally, irregular bowel motions, constipation or diarrhea is particularly common in individuals that use laxatives as a purging mechanism.
+The gastrointestinal system can also be affected, with many bulimic patients reporting abdominal pain or cramping, bloating, or stomach ulcers.
+Additionally, irregular bowel motions, constipation, or diarrhea are particularly common in individuals who use laxatives as a purging mechanism.

-Most people with bulimia are normal weight or slightly overweight, due to the binge eating and purge habits.
-It is also common for the body weight to fluctuate considerably.
+Most people with bulimia have a normal body weight or are slightly overweight due to their binge eating and purge habits.
+It is also common for body weight to fluctuate considerably in these individuals.
 This is because the purging methods are not entirely effective at eliminating the calories of a binge eating session, as the body begins to absorb the food as soon as it is eaten.
-It is estimated that vomiting removes less than half of the calories and other methods (e.g. laxatives or diuretics) even less at approximately 10%.
+It is estimated that vomiting removes less than half of the calories and other methods, such as laxatives or diuretics, remove even less at approximately 10% of consumed calories.

-Not all patients with bulimia nervosa follow binge-eating sessions with vomiting, and they may resort to other methods such as intense exercise or the use of laxatives or diuretics.
+Not all patients with bulimia nervosa follow binge-eating sessions with vomiting, as these individuals may resort to other methods such as intense exercise or the use of laxatives or diuretics.
 However, frequent vomiting is a common characteristic of individuals with bulimia and can cause specific signs and symptoms of the condition.
 These may include:

-- Scarred or callused hands from inducing vomiting with fingers in throat
+- Scarred or callused hands from inducing vomiting with fingers in the throat

 - Swollen or puffy cheeks

-- Discolored teeth from stomach acid in mouth
+- Discolored teeth from stomach acid in the mouth

 - Sore throat or hoarseness